shamvoke/shamvoke/src/_posts/2026-06-14-how-to-run-windows-on-linux.md

 Quickgui is not limited to Windows.
 Under the hood, it can spin up a wide range of operating systems, including Linux distributions, BSD variants, and even macOS and Android images in certain configurations.

-**In my experience**, Windows remains the smoothest experience because of how automated the setup is inside Quickgui. macOS is also possible, though it requires a bit more manual adjustment and patience compared to the near one click Windows workflow.
+**In my experience**, Windows remains the smoothest experience because of how optimized the setup is inside Quickgui. macOS is also possible, though it requires a bit more manual adjustment and patience compared to the near one click Windows workflow.

 >Android can technically run as well, but it is not the most practical route on a Linux desktop, especially when better emulator based solutions exist for that use case.